 The follow-up online e-book, Teachers Research!, edited by Deborah Bullock and Richard Smith (2015, IATEFL) was shortlisted for a British Council ELTons award for innovative teacher resources in 2016, and is already serving as a model for teacher-research reporting in other teacher associations including BALEAP (S. Brewer, personal communication, 4 April 2016)

-The concept underlying the Teachers Research! style of sharing via poster presentations, interaction and discussion has subsequently been exended to the organisation of larger conferences in Izmir, Turkey (June 2015), Santiago, Chile (March 2016), Istanbul, Turkey (June 2016 and 2017) and Buenos Aires, Argentina (May 2017).
+The concept underlying the Teachers Research! style of sharing via poster presentations, interaction and discussion has subsequently been exended to the organisation of larger conferences in Izmir, Turkey (June 2015), Santiago, Chile (March 2016), Istanbul, Turkey (June 2016, 2017, 2018) and Buenos Aires, Argentina (May 2017).

 The idea of encouraging writing-up of individual reports from recording of an oral presentation in front of a poster was developed with Paula Rebolledo and implemented for the first time at the end of the first Chilean Champion Teachers project cycle in Chile, in January 2014) (see Smith, Connelly and Rebolledo 2015).
 Innovative writing-up of research has been further pursued in an online e-book arising from the same project: Champion Teachers: stories of exploratory action research, edited by Paula Rebolledo, Richard Smith and Deborah Bullock (2016, The British Council).
 Currently (April 2018) a follow-up book of stories from the equivalent projec tin Peru is being prepared, for publication by the British Council later in 2018.

 Update (January 2017): See the following article for an overview of our innovative work in the area of sharing research:

 - Richard Smith, Deborah Bullock, Paula Rebolledo and Andrea Robles López - 'By teachers for teachers': innovative, teacher-friendly publishing of practitioner research